hbmorrison/qmk_users_flexkey/readme.md

 This git repository should be copied or cloned into the `users/flexkey/` folder in the QMK firmware, or it can be added as a submodule.
-The `install_keymaps.sh` script will install keymaps into several supported keyboards, which can then be compiled.
-The `flexkey` keymap files are small and can be copied into other keyboard `keymap/` subfolders, and the exact configuration of the keymap can be adjusted by editing variables in the `rules.mk` file.
+The `install_keymaps.sh` script will install exemplar keymaps into several supported keyboards, which can then be compiled.

+The keymaps comprise a `rules.mk` file and a small `keymap.c` file that is responsible for adding layer mappings.
+These can be copied into other keyboard `keymap/` subfolders and the exact configuration of the keymap can be adjusted to suit by editing variables in the `rules.mk` file.

 ## Core Functionality